zeromq/azmq1-0/README.md

-# aziomq
+# azmq Boost Asio + ZeroMQ

 ## Welcome
-The aziomq library provides Boost Asio style bindings for ZeroMQ
+The azmq library provides Boost Asio style bindings for ZeroMQ

-This library is built on top of ZeroMQ's standard C interface.
+This library is built on top of ZeroMQ's standard C interface and is intended to work well with C++ applications which use the Boost libraries in general, and Asio in particular.

 The main abstraction exposed by the library is aziomq::socket which provides an Asio style socket interface to the underlying zeromq socket